Civic journalism

-Civic journalism (also known as public journalism) is the idea of integrating journalism into the democratic process.
-The media not only informs the public, but it also works towards engaging citizens and creating public debate.
+Civic journalism, also called public journalism, is a theory in journalism that the media not only informs the public, but it also works towards engaging citizens and creating public debate.
 The civic journalism movement is an attempt to abandon the notion that journalists and their audiences are spectators in political and social processes.
 In its place, the civic journalism movement seeks to treat readers and community members as participants.

 History

-In the 1920s, before the notion of public journalism was developed, there was the famous debate between Walter Lippmann and John Dewey over the role of journalism in a democracy.
-Lippmann viewed the role of the journalist to be simply recording what policy makers say and then providing that information to the public.
-In opposition to this, Dewey defined the journalist's role as being more engaged with the public and critically examining information given by the government.
-He thought journalists should weigh the consequences of the policies being enacted.
-Dewey believed conversation, debate, and dialogue were what democracy was all about and that journalism has an important piece of that conversation.